Mother | tree-hugger | ocean-lover| mystic | writer | reluctant teacher | wannabe comic |

 I read this book at a time when my own marriage was falling apart, and I was leaving my husband.
 Elizabeth speaks of the ending of her marriage and the need to explore herself.
 I felt exactly the same way and was inspired by her journey and her discoveries.
 Having two small children at the time I was not able to travel.
 But I was able to recognise from this book that I desperately needed to embark on a journey of healing and self-discovery.
 I knew that unless I did something, I would stay stuck in old patterns and old conditioning that I knew did not serve me.

 I think my real journey of self-exploration began after reading this book.

 by Alberto Villoldo

-Alberto’s work has had a big impact on me and the work that I do.
+Alberto’s work has had a big impact on me and the work I do.
 I started reading this book at the same time as starting my own shamanic journey.
-His description of some of the experiences he’d had matched my own and gave me some much needed encouragement as I faced wounds brought up in initiations.
+His description of some of the experiences he’d had matched my own and gave me some much-needed encouragement as I faced wounds brought up in initiations.

-This book helped me to understand on a deeper level the processes I was going through and the reasons for these processes.
+This book helped me to understand on a deeper level the processes I was going through, and the reasons for these processes.
 As a result, I came to know myself better, both my weaknesses and my strengths, which helps me every day in my personal life and in my work.
-Following a shamanic path helped me get to the root of my own pain as well as give me a strong and powerful foundation.
+Following a shamanic path helped me get to the root of my own pain and gave me a strong and powerful foundation.